nmorgan24/Project_1/readme.md

 ### Details about Difficlties

-Fetching something from an API can was the most difficult because it involves dealing with authentication, setting up the right endpoints, and handling errors properly.
+Fetching something from an API was the most difficult because it involves dealing with authentication, setting up the right endpoints, and handling errors properly.
 It's like solving a puzzle where you need to understand the API's instructions and make sense of the data you receive.

 ### Languages Used